Thursday, September 8, 2016

 How can you not love this little panda sleeping cream?!

-Since traffic was slow, as it always is, Michael suggested I take a picture of this building.
+Since traffic was slow, as it always is, M suggested I take a picture of this building.
 It's one of the several tourist attractions in Seoul and we need to go sometime.

 Once I got home I set up the camera battery charger and did some general reading on our camera.
 I also played some more World of Warcraft with my family as they were all awake early.
 Something about a holiday weekend and my little brother didn't have school so he was up early? :P

 M wasn't gone very long for his get together.
 It was just a quick dinner with a friend for his birthday.
 While they were out they established a 'date' for Tuesday for 11 people to come over to our house and play some Pathfinder (basically it's Dungeons and Dragons).
 There was some miscommunication between M and I, however, and I was led to believe that the Tuesday get together at our house was going to be a small group of 4-5 people, two of which being C and her hubby.

 Tuesday morning I got up early and started cleaning the house.
 I'd like to say that I didn't care about C and her hubby's impressions of the house, but it would be the first time they'd spend an extended amount of time in the house instead of a quick stop by to drop of groceries or their dogs for us to babysit.
 So, I detail cleaned.
 Guest bathroom?
 Scrubbed.
 Floors?
 Swept and mopped.
 Dishes?
 All cleaned and immaculately put away.
 Couches, fans, any possible surface of the house that could be looked at?
 Wiped down, vacuumed, or otherwise cleaned in some way so they sparkled.
 Clothes?
 Washed, dried, and then shoved into baskets into a corner of the laundry room that nobody would see.
 What, you didn't think I'd actually fold them, did you?